The track-length extension fitting algorithm for energy measurement of interacting particles in liquid argon TPCs and its performance with ProtoDUNE-SP data: Energy measurement performance

 \subsection{Algorithm parameters}

 Before the algorithm introduced in Sec.~\ref{sec:methodology} can be applied to real data, several issues which affect the energy measurement performance must be addressed.
-We descri be parameters of the algorithm that can be tuned in order to optimize the performance.
+We describe parameters of the algorithm that can be tuned in order to optimize the performance.

 The first parameter is the minimum number of usable hits to include in the fit.
 In the case where two \dedx PDFs overlap significantly between two different values of \KE, including only a small number of hits in the fit can lead to a huge uncertainty in the energy measurement.
-For example, the \dedx PDFs of charged pions with 200 \MeV and 500 \MeV of \KE values have similar shapes and a large overlap as shown in figure~\ref{fig:Figure_003}.
+For example, the \dedx PDFs of charged pions with 200 \MeV and 500 \MeV of \KE values have a large overlap as shown in figure~\ref{fig:Figure_003}.
 Therefore, fitting a small number of hits which have random \dedx values given by PDFs will perform poorly.
 On the other hand, requiring many hits excludes low-energy particles, since \KE is highly correlated with the total length of the particle's trajectory.
 In this paper, at least 15 hits are required.
 This number corresponds to approximately 40 \MeV of kinetic energy threshold for charged pions inside the ProtoDUNE-SP TPC.
 This requirement can be optimized depending on the targeted \KE range of the particles under study.

 The second parameter is related to poor \dedx measurements in the first and last several hits of a track.
 These hits are affected by proximity to other ionizing particle activity, electric field distortions in the detector near the field cage, and the fact that the starting and the stopping points within the argon volume viewed by the last hit wire is unknown.
 The fact that charges are induced on nearby sense wires means that hits close to the track ends suffer from end effects, not just the last hit.
 In this paper, the first three hits and the last three hits are not included in the fitting.
 These are also tunable parameters of the algorithm.
 In addition, for a hit, \dedx value measured by the collection plane is used.